 sale 15% off

-This fourth edition cancels and replaces the third edition of IEC 62056-6-1, published in 2017.
-This edition constitutes a technical revision.
-The main technical changes with respect to the previous edition are listed in Annex B (informative).
+This second edition cancels and replaces the first edition published in 2014.
+This edition includes the following significant technical changes with respect to the previous edition:

 • Standard